Best Bars in Leeds: From Cocktails to Craft Beers

 Inside, you will find more than 20 taps of craft beer, including the latest specials from the owners, collaborations and short-run test beers.

 Not strictly a bar, Neighbourhood is a “New York-inspired vibrant dining restaurant and bar.”

 If you are after an Instagram-worthy night out in Leeds, Neighbourhood is the place to be seen.
 Its trendy decor, supremely styled cocktails (think dry ice) and spontaneous dance parties are just some of the reasons Leeds trendiest guys and girls are spotted here regularly as it’s one of the best places to drink in Leeds.

-Start your night off with a global-inspired sharing menu before tucking into the locally inspired cocktail, the NyLee, and dancing the night away.
+Start your night off with a global-inspired sharing menu before tucking into a delicious cocktail, and dancing the night away.

 Viaduct is everything you would expect from one of the UK’s leading drag cabaret venues.
 As one of the most well-known show bars, boasting live entertainment seven nights a week, including fully choreographed drag shows, karaoke and more.

 Located in the heart of Leeds Gay Quarter on Lower Briggate, if you are after a camp, colourful, fun-filled night out, you won’t find any better.